iiPythonx/Prism/README.md

 Prism is a multipurpose discord bot focused on entertainment & currency.

-It is built in Python using `discord.py`.
+It is built in Python using `discord.py` and multiple other libraries.

+For a better storyline and some history, check `assets/prism.py`.

 ---